ConsorciAOC-PRJ/decidim-module-trusted-ids/CONTRIBUTING.md

 						description: "Foo Bar description"
 	```

+  Note that the name of the authorization method associated with the omniauth method will be dynamically calculated according to the `name` property.
+This is done in the file [zz_fallbacks.rb](config/locales/zz_fallbacks.rb).

 4. In your application, use the ENV `OMNIAUTH_PROVIDER=foo_bar` or create an initializer to specify the default omniauth provider: